 ORCHESTRA

 On Their first Appearance in Chapel

 1st.
 Spasm.

 With harmony, with heavenly harmony

 The grand orchestral strain began

 And poured its sacred chanted lays

 Upon our list'ning ears.

 With harmony, with heavenly harmony

 Through college corridors it rang,

-The students raised, their cheers.
+The students raised their cheers.

-And now it swells with air so free.
+And now it swells with air so free,

-And now it swells with air so free.
-With notes of sorrow, notes of glee.
+With notes of sorrow, notes of glee,

 And rising up in jubilee

 Inspires us to tears.